cultuurnet/apidocs/projects/uitdatabank/docs/entry-api/reuse-places-organizers.md

 Only when no results are found, or the results found do not match the organizer that the user wants to use, a new organizer can be created by the user.

-### Solution 3: provide a mapping when exporting your data to UiTdatabank
+### Provide a mapping when exporting your data to UiTdatabank

 In this solution you add a check when exporting the event data to UiTdatabank.
 The export can take place at a different (later) time than when the event was created by the user in the own application.